 Joseph is Tutor and Lecturer in Church History at St Mellitus College.
 He has a Masters Degree in Greek and Roman History from the University of Oxford and is currently completing doctoral research on conservative evangelicals in the twentieth century.
-In addition to his work with SMC, Joseph plays an active part in the strategy and governance of the national Church of England as a member of the Archbishops’ Council.
-He and his wife Nia live as pioneer missioners on a housing estate in North London.
+He teaches across the whole course of church history, and also offers modules on ecclesiology and global theologies.

-PhD (current) in Church History (supervised by Prof John Wolffe and Dr John Maiden), Open University
+- PhD (current) in Church History (supervised by Prof John Wolffe and Dr John Maiden), Open University

-MSt in Greek and Roman History, University of Oxford
+- MSt in Greek and Roman History, University of Oxford

-BA in History (Ancient and Modern), University of Oxford
+- BA in History (Ancient and Modern), University of Oxford

-Theological Reflection and Practice
+- Theological Reflection and Practice

 Areas of Interest

 - Spiritual Abuse